You pay nothing until we win

 Getting medical help should be your priority following a car accident.
 Once you are in stable condition, you should never wait to seek help from an experienced car accident lawyer.

 Andrew Injury Law has a dedicated car accident attorney who is ready to earn your trust and advocate for your rights.
-Schedule a free consultation with us and get some legal advice regarding your accident—the sooner, the better.
+Schedule a free consultation with us and get some legal advice regarding your accident.
 Call 208-517-7670 or use our web contact form.
 We look forward to meeting you!

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Attorney Matthew Andrew, who has more than 20 years of legal experience as a personal injury attorney.